Efficient Encoder-Free Fourier-based 3D Large Multimodal Model: Additional results

 \subsection{More qualitative visualizations.}

-\cref{fig:sup_knn_searching} illustrates how we use space-filling curves (SFCs) to efficiently approximate kNN search and construct our curve-based kNN graph.
-The examples show that our method reliably identifies edges between superpoints that preserve their genuine spatial connectivity.
+\cref{fig:sup_knn_searching} shows how we utilize space-filling curves (SFCs) to efficiently approximate $k$-NN search and construct our curve-based $k$-NN graph.
+The provided examples demonstrate that our method reliably identifies edges between superpoints, effectively preserving their genuine spatial connectivity.

-\cref{fig:sup_sfc_comparison} compares the space-filling curve (SFC) paths of four variants: Hilbert, transposed Hilbert, Z-order and transposed Z-order.
+\cref{fig:sup_sfc_comparison} compares the space-filling curve (SFC) paths of four variants: Hilbert, transposed Hilbert, Z-order, and transposed Z-order.
 To make their differences easier to inspect, we render four viewpoints for each curve.
-Although each variant traces the scene with slightly different trajectories.
-Hilbert-based curves are smoother with fewer long-range jumps.
-Z-order variants favor more axis-aligned runs, \ie, they all provide locality-preserving orderings.
-Including both the standard and transposed variants ensures complementary directional coverage, preventing orientation-specific artifacts and allowing the model to capture structure consistently across different spatial alignments.
-This motivates our design choice in \ourmethod of using all four curves jointly in the FFT-based token enhancer, so that complementary locality patterns are fused into a single spectral representation.
+While each variant traces the scene with a distinct trajectory, they all provide strong locality-preserving orderings.
+Specifically, Hilbert-based curves are smoother and exhibit fewer long-range jumps, whereas Z-order variants favor more axis-aligned runs.
+Including both the standard and transposed variants ensures complementary directional coverage, preventing orientation-specific artifacts and allowing the model to capture structural information consistently across different spatial alignments.
+This motivates our design choice in \ourmethod to use all four curves jointly within the FFT-based token enhancer, ensuring that these complementary locality patterns are seamlessly fused into a single spectral representation.